lkco/centreon4Splunk/README.md

 * Metric (perfdata)
 * BA Status

-This add-on is working with Centreon >= 2.8.24 or 18.10 and use the stream connector feature to generate log.
+This app is working with Centreon >= 2.8.24 or 18.10 and use the stream connector feature to generate log.

 ## Detail
 * Use stream connector to generate a log file "/var/log/centreon4splunk/centreon4splunk.log"